Arr0way/arr0way.github.io/_posts/2021-05-30-ssrf-cheat-sheet.md

 ## What is SSRF?

-Server Side Request Forgery (SSRF) is a web vulnerability that allows an attacker to exploit vulnerable functionality to access server side or local network services / functionality by affectively traversing the external firewall using vulnerable web functionality.
+Server Side Request Forgery (SSRF) is a web vulnerability that allows an attacker to exploit vulnerable functionality to access server side or local network services / functionality by affectively traversing the external firewall using vulnerable web functionality, you can gain a larger understanding on what SSRF on [Aptive's](https://www.aptive.co.uk/blog/what-is-server-side-request-forgery-ssrf/) website.

-Another way to think of this would be to imagine the web applications vulnerable function is a web browser, that will allow you to pivot / relay request to the internal interface addresses, loopback or internal network to access services (effectively traversing the WAF or firewall).
+Another way to understand this is to imagine the vulnerable function within the web application as acting like a web browser, which can be used to pivot or relay requests to internal interface addresses, the loopback address, or the internal network in order to access internal services — effectively bypassing the WAF or firewall.

-An example of this could be a web function that allows the adding of a URL or third-party service, this could then be exploited to access internal or local IP address.
+An example of this might be a web function that allows users to submit a URL or integrate a third-party service.
+This could potentially be exploited to access internal or local IP addresses.

-After identifying SSRF on applications running modern frameworks or a WAF, more work will be required in an effort to defeat the protection / filtering that is in place, and allow for successful SSRF exploitation.
+When SSRF is identified in applications using modern frameworks or protected by a WAF, additional effort is often needed to bypass the filtering or security mechanisms in place, in order to successfully exploit the vulnerability.

 <!--more-->